Cellie0320/personal_expense_tracker/README.md

 3. **Login or Register:**
    - Use the index page to access your account or register a new ZARWISE account.
+   - If you are a new user, just click on the "View Expenses" to start adding expenses to your account.

    ## 6. Conclusion and Support
    You have successfully set up and run the ZARWISE project using UniServer.